Gatchan1/Watchadoin-Front/README.md

 # PROJECT NAME - FRONT END

-This is a fork of the final project of our web development bootcamp at Ironhack Barcelona.
+This is a fork of the final project of the web development bootcamp at Ironhack Barcelona.
 It's a MERN Stack application, check the backend repository [here](https://github.com/Gatchan1/watchadoin-back).
 Watchadoin' is an event planner app.
 You will be able to know what your friends are up to and join in on their plans.
 If you can see a plan it means you are "invited" to attend.

 ## About us
-Our names are Raquel Barrio, Camila Buldin and Lisa Schwetlick.
+My name is Raquel Barrio, and the original project was built between me, Camila Buldin and Lisa Schwetlick.
+It has undergone a lot of changes since then, in this current fork.

 ![Project Image](https://res.cloudinary.com/dqzjo5wsl/image/upload/v1694678259/watcha-front_hlawdu.png "Project Image")